wdmartins/circuit-test-bot/README.md

 - Google Cloud Speech API is used to obtain audio transcriptions.
 Refer to https://cloud.google.com/speech/docs/quickstart to setup an account, billing and get your application credentials

+- The Cloud Speech API Client Libraries use GRPC.
+When running this application behind a proxy the environment variable http_proxy has to be set accordingly